ktechhydle/mprun_repo/README.md

 > MPRUN can be a simple software, and a powerful software when necessary.

 # Additional Features
-- Text block tool
+- Text block tool:
-	- Adds an Editable Text Block to the Canvas
+	> Adds an Editable Text Block to the Canvas

 # Why MPRUN Though?
 MPRUN can build a solid plan going into competitions, creating a proper mindset for athletes.